-- Dimensions of the area in which the welding process takes place (with special regard to height of ceiling).
+- Dimensions of the area in which the welding process takes place (with special regard to the height of the ceiling).

 - Possible development of hazardous fumes, gases, or dust according to the metals involved.

-- Location of welder’s breathing zone with respect to rising plume of fumes.
+- Location of welder’s breathing zone with respect to the rising plume of fumes.

 - Atmospheric conditions.

 - Generated heat.